-Blackhawks Home Opener set for Sunday, October 7
+Blackhawks Open 2018 in Ottawa, Home Opener October 7

+The full NHL schedule will be released Thursday, but we know the dates for the Blackhawks first two games of the season.
+The Hawks will open the season Thursday, October the 4th at Ottawa.
+The Home Opener will be Sunday, October 7 against.
+Toronto

 Blackhawks announce date for 2018 Home Opener